tariquesani/blog/README.md

 # blog
-All the code associated with my blog created using lektor
+All the code associated with my blog created using lektor.
+The content and templates have been converted from Wordpress.